bekicot/wwwTiimeworkshopEu/index.md

 are looking for a substantial discussion on this subject it is likely that you will meet the right people here!

-Sessions will be run in an agile format centring the subtopics on the actual interests of the participants.
+Sessions will be run in an agile format centering the subtopics on the actual interests of the participants.
 Interest, questions or contributions can be posted in the pre-conference survey.

-### Federation Protocols and Interoperability in B2B and B2C
+### Authentication, Attributes, Federation Protocols, Crypto and Architecture

 Identity federation has been thriving in certain vertical domains and is increasingly arriving in various industry sectors to support ever more business processes.
 Organizations have to choose from different